ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ### 2.1.5 Macro cycle

->>>R1
+>>>>R1

 Here is the fourth question on our list:

-> How do you discover an advantage?
+> How to identify an advantage?

-A player needs two things fo doing this:
+A player needs two key elements to identify an advantage:

 1. Learn templates for recognizing typical game situations.

-2. Effectively manage his attention during the game.
+2. Manage his attention during the game effectively.

-We will explore templates for various gameplay aspects and proper actions further in this book.
-Now, let us talk about attention management.
+We will explore templates for various gameplay aspects and appropriate actions further in this book.
+Now, let us discuss attention management.

-There is the concept of a macro cycle in **real-time strategy** (RTS) games.
-A **macro cycle** is an approach to effectively managing a game's economy.
+There is a concept of a macro cycle in real-time strategy (RTS) games.
+A **macro cycle** is an approach to effectively managing the game's economy.
 The idea is to create a list of tasks and execute them sequentially.

 Here is an example macro cycle for a typical strategy game: